The Cost of Surrogacy

-Surrogacy costs vary from country to country, as does the success rate and legal requirements.
-Often there are non-standard expenses that can add thousands to your final price.
+Surrogacy costs vary from country to country, as do success rates and legal requirements.
+Often non-standard expenses also can add thousands to your final price.
 Sometimes these costs are obvious.
 Other times the costs are more subtle.

-The cost of surrogacy internationally has been increasing.
-Low cost surrogacy destinations typically attract large numbers of eager parents, and when that happens there is a sudden “boom” in IVF and surrogacy births.
-Of course with growth also comes the growth of malfeasance and profiteering.
+The cost of surrogacy overseas is increasing.
+Low-cost surrogacy destinations typically attract large numbers of eager parents.
+When that happens there is a sudden “boom” in IVF and surrogacy births.
+Of course with growth also comes more malfeasance and profiteering.
 “Low cost” often comes hand-in-hand with corruption.

-The knee-jerk reaction of some governments has been to prohibit surrogacy rather than expend energy to understand and legislate based on a long-term vision.
-Some excellent and affordable destinations have recently closed their borders to foreigners looking for surrogacy, including India, Thailand, and Mexico.
+Many governments make a knee-jerk reaction and prohibit surrogacy completely rather than understand and legislate based on long-term governance.
+Some excellent surrogacy destinations recently closed their borders to foreigners, including India, Thailand, and Mexico.
 The result is inflation in the cost of surrogacy worldwide.

 The published cost of a surrogacy procedure is only part of the total expense.
 Future Parents will pay extras depending on the agency or clinic they use.

-For example, Future Parents should consider not just the cost of surrogacy procedures, but also additional medical expenses.
-In the United States the cost of one night in the NICU is about $5000 USD without insurance.
+For example, Future Parents should consider not just the cost of surrogacy procedures, but also added medical expenses.
+In the United States, one night in the NICU costs about $5000 USD without insurance.
 More than 15% of surrogacy babies require some NICU care.
-As the graph to the right shows, just 1 week of care in the NICU can cost more than the entire surrogacy procedure performed in other countries.
+Just 1 week of care in the NICU can cost more than an entire surrogacy procedure overseas.

-Similarly, clinics with a low published price may seem like a good deal, but quality should be considered.
-The success rate of each embryo transfer has a substantial impact on the overall cost of the program.
+Similarly, clinics with a low published price may seem like a good deal, but quality must be considered.
+The success rate per embryo transfer will impact the overall cost of your journey.
 If you don’t get pregnant on your first embryo transfer, parents are prompted to make a second attempt.
-Each additional attempt can be up to $6,500 (as was the case in Mexico).
-If pregnancy rates are low, and multiple attempts are needed, the overall procedure could cost many thousands extra.
+Each additional attempt can be up to $6,000.
+If pregnancy rates are low, and multiple attempts are needed, the overall procedure will cost many thousands extra.